Mpavcell/fittiefitnessapp/README.md

-With this private project I attempted to recreate an existing website without looking at the original source code.
+With this private project I attempted to recreate/copy an existing website without looking at the original source code and by just looking at the actual site in my browser.
 The existing website that I set out to recreate was a template I took from Themezy.com.
 Working like this enables me to focus solely on practicing my code, and focus less on design-specific matters.

+I find that recreating websites without looking at the original code in the way I did here is excellent exercise for a beginning coder such as myself.

-DISCLAIMER: This website is a duplicate of an already existing website template which is designed by Themezy.com.
+DISCLAIMER: This website is a personal recreation of an already existing website template which is designed by Themezy.com.
 I do not claim ownership nor credit for the design and all rights belong to Themezy.com.
-I have used their template for educational purposes only and again do not claim credit.
+I have used their template for educational purposes only and again do not claim it as my own.

 --